Dynamic Range Majority Data Structures: Dynamic Data Structures in One Dimension

-We make use of standard local rebuilding techniques to keep the tree balanced, rebuilding the lists in nodes that are merged or split during an update.
-Since a node $v$ will only be merged or split after $O(|T_v|)$ updates by the properties of weight-balanced B-trees, these local rebuilding operations require $O(\lg n)$ amortized time.
-Thus, updates require $O((\lg n) / \alpha)$ amortized time overall, and are dominated by the costs of maintaining the lists $C(v)$ in each node $v$. \end{proof}
+We make use of standard local rebuilding techniques to keep the tree $\Tree$ balanced, rebuilding the lists in nodes that are merged or split during an update.
+Since a node $v$ will only be merged or split after $O(|\Tree(v)|)$ updates by the properties of weight-balanced B-trees, these local rebuilding operations require $O(\lg n/\alpha)$ amortized time.
+Finally, we can update $F_c$ and $F$ during an insertion or deletion of a point of colour $c$ in $O(\lg n)$ time.
+Thus, updates require $O((\lg n) / \alpha)$ amortized time overall, and are dominated by the costs of maintaining the lists $\CandidateList(v)$ in each node $v$. \end{proof}